ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 - `Stub` query messages performed by the unit under test
 - `Mock` command messages performed by the unit under test

 The last two are self-explanatory but I will care to explain with a simple phrase.
-You should only care about the `queries` `responses` and the `commands` `side effects`, nothing more.
+You should only care about the `query responses` and the `command side effects`, nothing more.

 ## Parting thoughts